hoodrunio/infra/application/infrastructure.md

 ### Validator Infrastructure Details

+At **HoodRun**, our validator infrastructure is designed with three guiding principles: **security, redundancy, and rapid failover**.
+We operate bare-metal servers across multiple independent providers in Europe and US, with the ability to scale globally.
+Our setup ensures:

+* **>99.9% uptime** with proactive monitoring and automated remediation
+* **Fast recovery** backup nodes can be spun up in minutes
+* **Zero-trust access** no open SSH ports, all identity-based connections
+* **Key security** remote signing (Horcrux for cosmos-sdk based chains) and Vault-based key management

+This architecture allows us to maintain highly reliable validators while minimizing risks of downtime, slashing, or key compromise.

 **Hosting Strategy & Data Center Location**

 At HoodRun, we prioritize decentralization and security in our validator infrastructure.
 To avoid over-concentration and potential single points of failure, we carefully select data centers and hosting providers with low ecosystem centralization risk.
 Our validator nodes primarily run on **bare-metal servers**, giving us full control over performance and security.